Why the Bald Eagle Wasn’t Supposed to Be the National Bird

 Benjamin Franklin, Thomas Jefferson and John Adams Failed to Come up with an Official Seal

+If you’ve ever wondered why is the bald eagle our national bird, we’ll give you the circumstances around the decision.
 When three of the founding fathers fail to come up with something Congress liked it would seem the nation would forgo an official seal.
 Two other committees also failed to come up with something acceptable.
 Discover 10 flag facts you’ve never heard before.

 Franklin Wasn’t Crazy About it

 The popular story surrounding Ben Franklin and the eagle is that he wanted the turkey instead.
 That’s not entirely true.
 He never voiced any displeasure with Congress about having an eagle as the national bird.
 Instead he lamented to his daughter in a 1784 letter he felt like the eagle looked like a turkey and further opined that the turkey might in fact have more moral character than the eagle.
 Learn the incredible history behind every state flag in the U.S.

 In 1775 Franklin proposed the country use a rattlesnake as the national symbol in a letter later attributed to him that was published in the Pennsylvania Journal.
 Franklin after all is the one who came up with the snake divided into eight sections with the words, “Join or Die” underneath.
 Franklin explained that part of his thinking in choosing the rattlesnake was because it wasn’t found outside of America.
 Find out how to drive snakes away from your home.

 The eagle design Franklin criticized was created by Pennsylvania lawyer William Barton.
 Charles Thomson, the secretary of Congress replaced it with an American bald eagle.
 Plan the perfect patriotic party with these awesome tips.

 The Competition Was Fierce